 We make a substantial contribution to environmental objective 1: Climate change mitigation objectives come under the Do No Significant Harm criteria (DNSH) for our business.
 We believe we also meet the taxonomy's requirements for Minimum Safeguards related to human rights, corruption/bribery, and transparency regarding taxation and fair competition.
 The requirements of the EU taxonomy are highly consistent with our sustainability work, which is presented in our report.
 We therefore believe that we satisfy the taxonomy's requirements; see model below.
 See our full taxonomy report on pages 132-136.

-For the other five We satisfy the taxonomy's Minimum Safeguard Environmental Objectives, we meet the Do No Significant Harm criteria (DNSH)
+For the other five Environmental Objectives, we meet the Do No Significant Harm criteria (DNSH)